 One size - or shape - most certainly does not fit all.
 Include a mixture of open and closed shelving or drawers for ultimate flexibility.
 You can get away with a bit more clutter in the tucked away portions, and keep the open sections styled to perfection, or at least until the usual chaotic breakfast rush.
 Minimise mess by keeping the most used items to hand and in sight.

-10. Add a blackboard to the pantry door
+14. Add a blackboard to your pantry door

 Open up the look of a pantry cupboard by choosing glass doors.
 On-trend fluted glass is the most popular choice right now, helping to blur the lines by concealing more than plain glass panels.
 This stylish solution allows just enough insight into the pleasing pantry design behind the doors but the obstructive glass helps to keep it slightly more hidden.